mprevot/ReviewNdepend/README.md

 # Review: Ndepend 2017.3

+### Abstract

+Ndepend provides CQLINQ ie., LINQ requests on c# code to give open, editable, documented, customizable metrics, and presents them in differents ways (graphs, matrix, tree list) so the developer, architect, have instantaneous insight of the code qualities and their trends, so they know how well a software is being implemented.
+Metrics come with human engineering metrics: debts and interests.
+Ndepends goes way beyond refactoring and is the most complete featured static code analyst on the market today.

+### Context

 After using Visual studio enterprise (VS) and Resharper (R#) on c# programs a while, following design patterns such as [**MVVM**](https://msdn.microsoft.com/en-us/magazine/dd419663.aspx), [**DI**](https://stackoverflow.com/questions/130794/what-is-dependency-injection), we might want to have a more precise overview of the application being developed.
 But not Visual studio enterprise nor Resharper can give any significant, relevant view on the code and what it does, and how well, how ideas are organized, etc.

 I have a medium - big sized progam involving both [**computer vision**](http://news.mit.edu/topic/computer-vision) and **realtime image/video editing**; it involves c#, c++, matlab, [MKL](https://software.intel.com/en-us/mkl), [cuda](https://developer.nvidia.com/cuda-faq) code, but most of it is **c#**; it has about 10k LOCs, has a computing part and a graphical user interface (GUI) part, it has **MVVM** pattern, and uses [**Prism**](https://github.com/PrismLibrary/Prism) and [**Unity**](https://msdn.microsoft.com/en-us/library/dn223671(v=pandp.30).aspx) for **DI** patterns; it has unit tests, even though it's not [**TDD**](http://agiledata.org/essays/tdd.html); it has metrics for performance measurements in many critical places.